cobalthq/cobalt-product-public-docs/content/en/Assets/asset-type.md

 weight: 20
 description: >
   What kind of asset do you have?
+aliases:
+  - /getting-started/assets/asset-type/
 ---

 {{% pageinfo %}}
 Help us find the right pentesters for your asset.
 {{% /pageinfo %}}

 We provide guidance for each of the following asset types:

 {{% asset-types-table %}}